awsdocs/amazon-efs-user-guide/doc_source/performance.md

 1. Run your application \(or a use case similar to your application\) for a period of time to test its performance\.

-1. Monitor the [PercentIOLimit](monitoring-cloudwatch.md#efs-metrics) Amazon CloudWatch metric for Amazon EFS during the performance test\.
+1. Monitor the [PercentIOLimit](efs-metrics.md) Amazon CloudWatch metric for Amazon EFS during the performance test\.
 For more information about accessing this and other metrics, see [Amazon CloudWatch Metrics](monitoring_overview.md)\.

 If the `PercentIOLimit` percentage returned was at or near 100 percent for a significant amount of time during the test, your application should use the Max I/O performance mode\.
 Otherwise, it should use the default General Purpose mode\.

 To move to a different performance mode, migrate the data to a different file system that was created in the other performance mode\.
 You can use DataSync to transfer files between two EFS file systems\.
-To learn more, see [Transferring data into Amazon EFS](transfer-data-to-efs.md)\.
+To learn more, see [Transferring data into and out of Amazon EFS](transfer-data-to-efs.md)\.

 Some latency\-sensitive workloads require the higher I/O levels provided by Max I/O performance mode and the lower latency provided by General Purpose performance mode\.
 For this type of workload, we recommend creating multiple General Purpose performance mode file systems\.
 In this case, we recommend then spreading the application workload across all these file systems, as long as the workload and applications can support it\.